What is a WMG Docent?

 What Do Docents Receive?

 WMG docents get to build skills and knowledge in community science, environmental education, environmental justice, Sonoran Desert ecology, water harvesting, and river restoration.
-Being a docent is also an opportunity to contribute skills you may already have honed through your life's work and can now apply to the grassroots efforts of our organization.
-Lastly, it is an opportunity to become a member of our vibrant and diverse community here at Watershed Management Group!
+Being a docent is also an opportunity to contribute skills you may already have honed through your life's work and work alongside the WMG team of staff, apprentices, interns, and board members.

 Commitment